-COMMISSIONING OF THE LUPANE MAGISTRATES' COURT
+COMMISSIONING OF THE LUPANE MAGISTRATES'

-In furtherance of the implementation matrix of the Judicial Service Commission's 2021-2025 Strategic Plan, the past year also witnessed the commissioning of the new Lupane Magistrates' Court on 30 September 2022.
+In furtherance of the implementation matrix of the Judicial Service Commission's 2021-2025 Strategic Plan, the past year also witnessed, after the Commercial Division of the High Court, the commissioning of the new Lupane Magistrates' Court on 30 September 2022.
 The official opening of the court was testimony to the continued transformation of court infrastructure in line with the policy of the Judicial Service Commission of putting in place measures to ensure easy access to justice for everyone.
 The event was significant because previously the facilities used by the Magistrates' Court sitting at Lupane were three offices belonging to the District Development Coordinator.
 Court operations were stifled, as both the judicial officers and the support staff members worked in an unattractive environment that did not inspire public confidence in the Judiciary.
 This in turn affected the ability to perform their duties efficiently.

 It must be noted that, despite this notable achievement, there is still scope for improvement in Matabeleland North Province.
 This is observable from the fact that, at present, the Province has only four operational magistrates' court stations.
 These are located in Victoria Falls, Hwange, Binga and the recently commissioned Lupane court complex.
 The stations are wholly insufficient to fully accommodate the interests of the large population located in the Province.
 The people in the Province are having to travel long distances to access the nearest court.
 This is not ideal.
 In this regard, the Judicial Service Commission is considering opening resident magistrates' courts at places such as Dete and Kamativi.
-The institution of the modalities for opening an additional court in the Province is to be undertaken without delay.
+Consideration is also being given to the establishment of a court at Nkayi.

-On a related note, the Judicial Service Commission continued with the development programme by the resumption of construction at the Gwanda Magistrates' Court Complex in May 2022.
-This was after a decade long halt due to budgetary constraints.
+On a related note, the Judicial Service Commission continued with its development programme by the resumption of construction at the Gwanda Magistrates' Court Complex in May 2022.
+This was after a decade long hiatus due to budgetary constraints.
 The anticipated commissioning of the facility in 2023 will alleviate the institutional challenges being experienced at the station.
 At present, the entire court station relies on three courtrooms to service all its functions.

 The reason for outlining the ongoing projects is to reinforce the fact that the Judiciary relies on financial support from Government to be able to deliver on its mandate.
-The success stories in respect of court infrastructure from Bristol House in Harare to Lupane in Matabeleland North that were recorded in 2022 would not have been possible without the support of the Ministry of Finance and the Ministry of Local Government and Public Works.
+The success stories in respect of commissioning of the Commercial Division of the High Court of Zimbabwe to the new court house at Lupane in Matabeleland North that were recorded in 2022 would not have been possible without the support of the Ministry of Finance and the Ministry of Local Government and Public Works.